morganbrooks/MDAPy/README.md

 4. Once docker is downloaded, locate the terminal (Apple) or command prompt (PC)

-5. Locate the folder where you put MDAPy in your terminal/command prompt.
-To do this type:
+5. Locate the folder where you put MDAPy in your terminal/command prompt:

 This will show you what is in the directory you are in
 ```sh